Can court examine legality of arrest after cognisance of ED's complaint taken: Supreme Court to Hemant Soren

 New Delhi, May 21

-A bench of Justices Dipankar Datta and Satish Chandra Sharma, which posted the matter for further hearing on Wednesday, asked Soren's counsel to first satisfy the court as to how interim bail can be granted to him for campaigning in the Lok Sabha poll when his application for regular bail has been dismissed.
+A vacation bench of Justices Dipankar Datta and Satish Chandra Sharma, which posted the matter for Wednesday, asked Soren's counsel to first satisfy the court as to how interim bail can be granted to him for campaigning in the Lok Sabha poll when his application for regular bail has been dismissed.

-Senior advocates Kapil Sibal and Arunabh Chowdhury, appearing for Soren, sought time till Wednesday to respond to the court's queries.
+"The trial court, after taking a prima facie view that offence has been committed, has passed a judicial order taking cognisance of prosecution complaint.
+What will happen to that judicial order especially when it has not been challenged?
+You have to satisfy us, can a writ court examine the legality of arrest after the judicial order taking cognisance has been passed," the bench told senior advocates Kapil Sibal and Arunabh Chowdhury, who appeared for Soren.

 He said the trial court had on April 4 taken cognisance of the prosecution complaint, ED's equivalent of a charge sheet, upon finding that a prima facie case was made out against Soren.